PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Dispose-Script-Block.md

 This proposal is a breaking change, as it prevents users from directly calling a function, alias, or command named `dispose`.
 However, such commands may still be invoked with the call operator (`& dispose`).

+It also prevents users from defining their own `dispose` dynamic keyword, though use of dynamic keywords is uncommon, so this is unlikely to become a concern.

 #### Behaviour with Ctrl+C During `Dispose {}`

 As PowerShell is primarily an administrative shell, it _typically_ (though not always) respects Ctrl+C.